Njuelle/how-to-dashboard/part2.md

 Save your new chart by clicking on the save button on the top menu, give it a name and validate.

-To finish up we will add this super graph to a dashboard.
+To finish up, we will add this awsome graph to a dashboard.
 Click on the "Dashboard" button on the left navigation panel and click "Create a dashboard".
 Like Kibana says: "This dashboard is empty.
 Let's fill it up!".